GHQ Liaison Regiment: Operation Market Garden

 During Operation Market Garden, in September 1944, the only communication between the surrounded airborne troops at Arnhem and headquarters was via a Phantom patrol.
 This included the famous, desperate, message from Major-General Roy Urquhart that "... unless physical contact is made with us early 25 Sept...consider it unlikely we can hold out long enough ..."
-Two Phantom officers were subsequently awarded the Military Cross for maintaining these vital communications during the operation.
-Phantom units also operated with XXX Corps and with General Browning whose HQ was next to 82nd Airborne HQ in Groesbeek.
+Two Phantom officers were awarded the Military Cross for maintaining these vital communications during the operation.
+Phantom units also operated with XXX Corps and with General Browning whose HQ was next to the 82nd Airborne HQ in Groesbeek.

 Organisation

-Phantom deployed in squadrons in North West Europe, South East Europe, North Africa and Italy.
+Phantom deployed in squadrons in north-west Europe, south-east Europe, North Africa and Italy.
 Each squadron supported an Army and consisted of a squadron HQ (SHQ) and a number of patrols (one per corps and a further ten further forward of corps).
 Each patrol consisted of an officer, an NCO and up to nine other ranks.
 They were typically equipped with Norton motorcycles, Jeeps, Morris 15cwt trucks and White M3 A1 Scout cars and carried a 107 Receiver, 52 and 22 sets.
 The patrols either embedded with other formations or went on special missions from their Army HQs.
 The patrols' role was to provide collection, passage and dissemination of contemporaneous information on the progress of battle to corps HQ.

 For Operation Overlord, one patrol was assigned to each divisional HQ of I and XXX Corps to land with main divisional HQ.
-Thus on D-Day, three Patrols (5, 8 & 14) landed with the 3rd British, 50th Northumbrian and 3rd Canadian Divisions.
+Thus on D-Day, three Patrols (5, 8 and 14) landed with the 3rd British, 50th Northumbrian and 3rd Canadian Divisions.
 Some patrols undertook parachute drops with the Special Air Service (SAS) to provide communications with SAS Brigade HQ.
 Later, with Phantom efficiency proven and with US forces under the leadership of the 12th US Army Group, similar arrangements were made for Phantom to provide communications with US corps.

 Officers

-Famous Phantom officers included: actors Major David Niven (who initially commanded A Squadron and who remarked in a letter, "these were wonderful days which I would not have missed for anything"), Tam Williams and Willoughby Gray; the MPs Sir Jakie Astor, the Hon.
+Famous Phantom officers included the actors Major David Niven (who initially commanded A Squadron and who remarked in a letter, "these were wonderful days which I would not have missed for anything"), Tam Williams and Willoughby Gray; the MPs Sir Jakie Astor, the Hon.
 Michael Astor, Peter Baker, Sir Hugh Fraser, Maurice Macmillan (Viscount Macmillan), Sir Carol Mather and Christopher Mayhew (Lord Mayhew); Law Lord Nigel Bridge, Baron Bridge of Harwich.
-The journalist Sir Peregrine Worsthorne; and Metropolitan Police Commissioner Sir Robert Mark.
-Others, such as Michael Oakeshott and John Hislop, excelled in the fields of academia or athletics.
+The journalist Sir Peregrine Worsthorne and Metropolitan Police Commissioner Sir Robert Mark.
+Others, such as Michael Oakeshott and John Hislop, excelled in the fields of academe or athletics.